Learn why the insurance company can deny your injury claim in contributory negligence states, and how you can fight back.

-Carlos walked out of the Dupont Circle metro station on his way to work and was too busy looking at his cell phone to pay attention to the crosswalk signals as he stepped off the curb at 19th Street.
+Carlos walked out of the Dupont Circle metro station on his way to work.
+He was too busy looking at his cell phone to pay attention to the crosswalk signals as he stepped off the curb at 19th Street.

 Carlos walked into the path of a cab driven by Fred, who was unable to stop before hitting the distracted pedestrian.
 Carlos suffered a broken leg and a concussion.

 Although Carlos filed an injury claim with the D.C. cab company’s insurer, his claim was denied based on pure contributory negligence.
-There were plenty of witnesses, in addition to traffic camera footage, to prove Carlos caused his own injuries when he failed to obey the crosswalk signals.
+There were plenty of witnesses, in addition to traffic camera footage, to prove Carlos caused his own injuries when he failed to take reasonable care and obey the crosswalk signals.

-If you live in a pure contributory negligence jurisdiction, it’s a given that the insurance company will look high and low for an excuse to say you share some blame for your injuries.
+If you live in a pure contributory negligence jurisdiction, it’s a given that the insurance company will look hard for an excuse to say you share some blame for your injuries.

-Don’t agree to give a recorded statement to an insurance adjuster until you talk to an attorney.
-Adjusters are trained to ask questions in a way that tricks you into making admissions that you contributed to the accident.
+- Hold Off: Don’t agree to give a recorded statement to an insurance adjuster until you talk to an attorney.
+Adjusters are trained to ask questions in a way that tricks you into admitting that you may have contributed to the accident.